KorAP/Rabbid/README.md

-Rabbid is a rapid application development environment for [KorAP Corpus Analysis Platform](http://korap.ids-mannheim.de/) and used in production for the collection of textual examples for lexicographic work.
+Rabbid is a rapid application development environment for [KorAP Corpus Analysis Platform](http://korap.ids-mannheim.de/) and used in production for the creation and management of collections of textual examples in the area of discourse analysis and discourse lexicography.

 ![Rabbid Screenshot](https://raw.githubusercontent.com/KorAP/Rabbid/master/dev/demo/img/screenshot.png)

+Unlike KorAP, Rabbid provides a rather limited set of search operators for small, non-annotated corpora.

 **!
 This software is in its early stages and not stable yet!
 Use it on your own risk!**